 We may receive compensation when you click on links to products from our partners.

 16% of companies worldwide are operating entirely remotely.
-And with the pandemic getting more people accustomed to the idea of
+And with the pandemic getting more people accustomed to the idea of working from home, getting employees back in the office might prove to be difficult.

 But the good news is that remote work can offer numerous advantages to companies as well.
-It allows greatly increasing the talent pool you can consider, reduces overhead costs, and can actually make work more productive.
+It allows for greatly increasing the talent pool you can consider, reduces overhead costs, and can actually make work more productive.

 Still, there are significant differences between in-office and remote employee management.
 And you need to understand how to keep your remote employees engaged and performing at their best.
+You should also need to know some of the hidden problems with remote work so you can plan ahead of time.

 With that in mind, let’s explore a few of the most critical communication and engagement strategies you should consider.